-

 First, he explains Austin’s speech act theory.
 This holds that when someone says something, he or she also performs an action.
 Speech acts exist at three different levels: a locutionary act which is the uttering of a word or sentence, an illocutionary act which is the dimension of the intention behind the utterance, and the force of that intention, and a perlocutionary act, which is about the intended effect.
 For example, when I say “Great shirt!” (locutionary act), what I do is to compliment you (illocutionary act).
 The intended perlocutionary effect is that you might like me better or will lend me the shirt sometime or perhaps compliment me in return.

 Second, he explains Alston’s additional idea that two sentences have the same meaning, if their standard illocutionary act potential is the same.
 Van Woudenberg strongly agrees with this and takes it one step further: two words usually have the same meaning if they can be swapped without changing the illocutionary act potential of the sentence they are used in.
 For example, in the sentence “the police is coming”, one may swap the word “police” for “cops” or “pigs” or “fuzz”, so these words must mean exactly the same.
-How one might determine which words may be swapped without affecting sentence meaning, or how usual ‘usual is, is not discussed.
+How one might determine which words may be swapped without affecting sentence meaning, or how usual ‘usual’ is, is not discussed.

-Van Woudenberg then moves on to the connection between meaning and truth, or rather, the lack of connection between them.
-This is an important distinction: sentences with propositional content (this shirt is red”) can be either true or false, but this is not a characteristic of intended meaning (great shirt!”), because what we intend cannot be true or false.
+“ this shirt is red”) can beeither true or false, but this is not a characteristic of intended meaning (“ great shirt!”), because what we intend cannot be true or false.
 He wants to establish that sentences with propositional content are essentially verifiable even if containing inherently vague words or metaphors.
 First, he notes that some words, like “city” or “science” or “religion”, are inherently vague.
 A sentence like “Amsterdam is a big city” may be both true and untrue, depending on which city Amsterdam is being compared to.
 Now this cannot be, a sentence cannot be both true and untrue.
 The solution is to reformulate the sentence to eliminate the vagueness, which, so van Woudenberg states, is always possible.
 In any communication, one should always strive for maximal clarity.
-Any vagueness that remains is due to inherent vagueness in the words themselves.
-Such a sentence can always be re-expressed as a precise proposition.
+Any vagueness that remains isdue to inherent vagueness in the words themselves.
+Such a sentence can alwaysbe re -expressed as a precise proposition.Metaphors can also be reduced to precise expressions.
+His reasoning is: in principle it is not impossible that for a vague expression x, let us say “I smell a rat”, there exists a precise lexical equivalent.
+This is not impossible because we can imagine it.
+So if this not impossible, it follows that it must be possible, in principle, to have a precise and lexical equivalent of “I smell a rat”.
+If in practice we cannot find this lexical equivalent, this must be because “there is a hole in our language” (p.62).

 This is not a convincing argument as is demonstrated by substituting terms: “It is not impossible that people are kind.
 Kindness is a characteristic which we imagine all people may have.
 Therefore kind people exist.
 To find a kind person, one must simply look in the right places,”.
 Next, if we replace “people are kind,” by “God is good,”, the argument becomes: “It is not impossible that God is good, because goodness is a characteristic which we imagine God may have.
 Therefore it is possible that God is good even if you don’t see it.
 If, in practice, if you cannot see that God is good, there is something missing in you.”